dnbln/narxia/src/dev/dir-structure/README.md

 ```

 [This blog post][blog post] goes a bit more in-depth about
-the more advanced features of the library.
+the more advanced features of the library; see also [the guides in the narxia DX documentation](https://nrx.dnbln.dev/docs/dx/dir-structure).

 Here is a quick run-down:

 - Virtual file systems, so it doesn't depend on the actual file system.
 - Support for async I/O (`async` + `tokio` features).
 Other (custom) async runtimes can be supported by implementing `VfsAsync` and optionally `WriteSupportingVfsAsync`.